ScoutLogic

 What Is a DOT-Regulated Employer?

 “DOT-regulated” means an activity is subject to regulations set forth by the United States Department of Transportation (DOT).
 Therefore, a DOT-regulated employer is a business that must follow the rules set by the DOT.
-The DOT oversees various transportation-related activities, including transporting goods and people.

-Examples of DOT-Regulated Industries
+Examples of DOT-regulated industries

 Federal Motor Carrier Safety Administration (FMCSA)